 But by far the most important factor, whether athletes can achieve their full physical potential in competition is their mental strength.

 Acquiring the necessary mental strength to make it to the top is not easy.
 Most of the superstars among athletes have developed this skill throughout their long careers.
-However, you can also speed up this process and thus spare yourself the pain.
+You might be able to speed up this process and spare yourself some pain.

 "Flow" Is the Answer